- About Us

-Before you embark on any of these trips we obviously have to plug in our own stellar pair of kevlar motorcycle jeans to join you on the adventure.
+Before you embark on any of these trips we obviously have to plug in our own pair of protective jeans to join you on the adventure.
 A pair of leg protection should be the bare minimum on top of the helmet you are already planning on taking with you....Right?!

 Let’s take a look at California, the land of dreams and droughts.
 California certainly is not lacking in a wide variety of scenic drives considering its size and climate.
 The scenery varies in appearance more than my bipolar ex-girlfriend, so there really is something for everyone and anyone looking to escape.

 First things first, let’s talk coastline.
 The California coast is famous for plenty of reasons and not all of them deal with beached whales or whale beaches (there’s another ex-girlfriend reference).
 The coast has a lot to offer just by size alone, considering the general coastline is 840 miles long.
 That’s quite the trip for anyone with will and wheels.